Gaetan-LeGac/restic-menu/README.md

 # Basic CLI for restic

-A very simple tool to use restic without any command line.
+A very simple tool to use restic without any command line with profile files.
-The goal is to run incremental backups via cron and restore data where you want and easily.

-Only one snapshot repo is supported for now.

 ![Preview](https://raw.githubusercontent.com/Gaetan-LeGac/restic-menu/master/preview.png "Preview")